 Why we don’t use the term “learning loss”

 Learning loss.
 If you’ve turned on the news, you’ve undoubtedly come across this phrase.
-As the world recovers from the pandemic, and schools across the United States begin planning for a safe transition back to in-person learning, the conversation inevitably turns to how can we recover from all disruptions that students and teachers experienced during the COVID-19 pandemic—including falling behind in key subject areas.
+As the world recovers from the pandemic, and schools across the United States begin planning for a safe transition back to in-person learning, the conversation inevitably turns to how we can recover from all disruptions that students and teachers experienced during the COVID-19 pandemic—including falling behind in key subject areas.

 Learning loss operates from a deficit perspective